ClementNerma/LRVM/docs/Tutorial.md

 ## 2. Prepare the program

-MRVM uses a small assembly language called LASM (Lightweight Assembly).
+LRVM uses a small assembly language called LASM (Lightweight Assembly).
 We'll start by making a simple program that displays `Hello, world!`.

 So, we first need to encode the message in our program.
 A first method is to check what bytes `Hello, world!` is made of and write these bytes directly in our assembly program.
 But that's tricky, and we'll not be able to change this message easily later.

-So we'll use a simple directive called `#d`, provided by the assembling library MRVM uses under the hood, [CustomASM](https://github.com/hlorenzi/customasm).
+So we'll use a simple directive called `#d`, provided by the assembling library LRVM uses under the hood, [CustomASM](https://github.com/hlorenzi/customasm).

 Let's make a label that contains the message: